nicolanapa/portfolio/README.md

 -   Fail2ban
 -   GoAccess (For viewing/reading the website's Statistics)

-But I've also got/setup
+But I'm also selfhosting

 -   Jellyfin
--   SSH/Samba
 -   A Minecraft Server
 -   A Project Zomboid Server

-on my server.
+And using

+-   SSH
+-   Samba